-Туре Concerns Adverse circumstance 1.
-Interest rate risk Association Insufficient revenues generated from the off- balance sheet assets due to adverse interest rate conditions.
-Off-Balance sheet Interests earned on Omnibus accounts lower than interests offered to members.
+Туре Concerns Adverse circumstance

+1. Interest rate risk Association Insufficient revenues generated from the off-

+balance sheet assets due to adverse interest

+rate conditions.

+Off-Balance sheet Interests earned on Omnibus accounts lower

+than interests offered to members.

 Portfolio value as bond prices go down when interest rates go up.
+Valuation variation of bond funds may generate unrealised losses in the portfolio that would need to be accounted for at Association level.
 2. Currency risk Association None Off-balance sheet Value and profit of funds on foreign exchange accounts going down in parallel with the EUR exchange rate.
 3. Equity exposure risk Association None Off-balance sheet None, as the mandate does not allow for stock investments.